 So, what did I end up with?
 A yummy oatmeal cookie that is soft & chewy with a decided almond flavor that is sweetened by the chocolate chips.
 And they're healthy!
 I'll admit that I liked them so much I had them for breakfast the next day.
 That can be our little secret.
+Enjoy!

 - 1 cup rolled oats

-- 1/2 cup almond flour or almond meal
+- ½ cup almond flour or almond meal

-- 1/2 cup mini chocolate chips
+- ½ cup mini chocolate chips

 - 1 teaspoon cinnamon

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/4 teaspoon sea salt
+- ¼ teaspoon sea salt

 - 1 scoop chocolate protein powder (optional)

-- 1 medium avocado, mashed (about 1/4 cup)
+- 1 medium avocado, mashed (about ¼ cup)

-- 1/4 cup light agave or honey
+- ¼ cup light agave or honey

-- 1/4 cup raw almond butter (I used Barney Butter's Raw Almond & Chia)
+- ¼ cup raw almond butter (I used Barney Butter's Raw Almond & Chia)

 - 1 teaspoon pure vanilla extract

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Line a cookie sheet with parchment paper or a silicone mat.

 - Mix dry ingredients in medium bowl.

-Mash avocado and combine with agave, almond butter and vanilla extract.
+- Mash avocado and combine with agave, almond butter and vanilla extract.

-Combine wet with dry ingredients and stir well.
+- Combine wet with dry ingredients and stir well.

-Roll into 15 balls and place on cookie sheet.
+- Roll into 15 balls and place on cookie sheet.
 They won't spread so they can be fairly close.
 Press down with back of glass dipped in a little almond flour or with fingers until they resemble round cookies.

-Bake for 15 minutes.
+- Bake for 15 minutes.

-Remove from oven and let cool completely on cookie sheet that has been placed on a wire rack.
+- Remove from oven and let cool completely on cookie sheet that has been placed on a wire rack.